malthesers/soulsborndle/README.md

 The _souls_ parameter is comprised of _souls_ as they are known in _Demon's Souls_ and the _Dark Souls_ series, _blood echoes_ as they are known as in Bloodborne and _runes_ as they are known as in Elden Ring.

+Both _health_ and _souls_ have arrows to indicate if the correct answer is higher or lower.
+An arrow above means the correct answer is higher than the guessed one, while one below means the answer is lower.

 The background colours of the boss information is described below.

 | Colour | Indication |